 Deciding on the right Individual Life Insurance policy usually depends on your future goals.
-Whether you wish to provide a tax free income for your beneficiaries, have funds for the payment of the final expenses or estate taxes, replace the income that is lost if you die, or provide a significant charitable contribution, we can help you chose the policy that will fit your needs at an affordable price.
+Whether you wish to provide a tax free income for your beneficiaries, have funds for the payment of the final expenses or estate taxes, replace the income that is lost if you die, or provide a significant charitable contribution, we can help you choose the policy that will fit your needs at an affordable price.

 Generally age and health are the most important factor in the premium you will pay.
 Although you can purchase a policy at any age, the younger you are the more affordable the policies will be.

 All life insurance policies are designed to pay a benefit when someone dies.
 The two most common types of life insurance are Term and Whole (or Permanent) policies.

 Term Insurance is usually the most affordable type of coverage.
 The term of the policy usually lasts between 1 and 30 years and pays only if a death occurs during the policy term.
 Most term policies have no other benefit provisions.
 Term policies can be level term which means the death benefit will remain the same throughout the duration of the policy, or they can be decreasing term which mean the death benefit drops over the course of the policy’s term.
 When the policy term ends, you may or may not qualify for new coverage based on your health, and based on your age, the cost of the premium may be too high to be affordable.